Bombing of Pforzheim in World War II: Reasons for the main raid

 A report compiled for RAF Bomber Command dated 28 June 1944, stated that Pforzheim was "one of the centres of the German jewellery and watch making trade and is therefore likely to have become of considerable importance to the production of precision instruments [of use in the war effort]."
-An Allied report issued in August 1944 stated that "almost every house in this town centre is a small workshop" and that there were a few larger factories in the south and one in the north of the city centre.
+An Allied report issued in August 1944 stated that "almost every house in this town center is a small workshop" and that there were a few larger factories in the south and one in the north of the city center.
 An attack on the city would destroy the "built-up area, the associated industries and rail facilities".
 There were no war-crucial targets; only war-relevant ones.

 In November 1944, Pforzheim was placed for the first time on a target list of the Allied Forces, but with the lowest priority of category five.
 In that report, the city was described as being suitable for a raid, because the road and rail communications through the easily spotted old city was known to be flammable.
 Pforzheim was used in the transfer of troops.